 You can use my favourite gingerbread recipe (which I highly recommend) or your own.
 The chocolate cream cheese adds a lovely creamy texture and pairs perfectly with the gingerbread and fruit.
 Plus, chocolate just makes everything better, right?!
 If you need it to be nut free, leave out the nut pine cones (or you could make pine cone shaped cookies with the excess gingerbread!)
-Either way, you’ll want to give this is delicious, healthy and festive holiday gingerbread cookie recipe a try.
+Either way, you’ll want to give this is delicious, healthy and festive holiday edible wreath a try.
 You won’t be disappointed!

 Gingerbread Cookie Fruit & Nut Wreath